aherlihy/Monary/doc/examples/block-query.rst

 ``block_query`` functions similarly to ``query``.
 The main difference is that ``block_query`` returns a generator.
-Furthermore, all but the last NumPy masked arrays that block_query returns will be overwritten as the user iterates through the results.
+Furthermore, all but the last NumPy masked arrays that block_query returns will be overwritten as you iterate through the results.
 This allows you to process unlimited or unknown amounts of data with a fixed amount of memory.